 You have to arrange accomodation yourself.
 However, MUrCS will advise and inform on different opportunities at each study location.

 Yes, but MUrCS is not responsible and has no possibilities of supporting visa applications, travel, housing or any other matters referring to accompanying family members.

 Do I have to bring anything for the course?

 It is strongly recommended to bring your own laptop with office software, since common computer resources are limited.
 Special software (student licenses) will be offered.

 All students start in Glasgow, the second semester they move to Lahti and the third semester is in Huelva.
 There is also a shorter study period in Germany.
 Finally, depending on choice of specialism (Planning/Management/Science), you select a suitable place where you have one of your supervisors (possibly at an Associate partner institute).
 There will be adjustements to balance the number of participants in each stream, if necessary.
 Graduation for all will take place in Glasgow.

 We offer a range of language courses during the study period.
 A Finnish crash-course is included in the second semester.

 Does MUrCS offer distance learning?

-Students have to physically study in at least two of the three MUrCS partner countries during the programme.
+Students have to physically study in at all MUrCS partner countries during the programme (see FAQ about flexibility above).
 However, some elective modules are offered on-line for those at other partner locations.

 Which topic may I select for my thesis?